ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_frontends.rst

 framework-specific frontend functional APIs, which play an important role in code transpilations, as explained `here`_.

-The frontend functional APIs will also be coded according to the module structure in their respective framework.
-This is to ensure that codes are framework agnostic.
-For example, a certain piece of completed PyTorch code can be directly used with Ivy without changes due to the presence of this set of APIs.

 Let's start with some examples to have a better idea on Ivy Frontends!

 Examples